Making a Difference in

 Economic collapse has pushed food prices out of reach for many families in Afghanistan

-A staggering 97 percent of Afghans could be living in poverty this year.
+More than 64 percent of people in Afghanistan cannot meet their basic needs due to cascading crises that have shifted from conflict to economic shock.
 Widespread unemployment combined with soaring prices of basic commodities is putting food and other necessities out of reach for many families.

-In 2022, UNICEF plans to treat 1.1 million children under 5 for severe acute malnutrition
+In 2023, UNICEF plans to treat 875,000 children under 5 for severe wasting in Afghanistan

 UNICEF is on the ground in Afghanistan, scaling up nutrition programs to reach more acutely malnourished children with the supplies and services they need to survive and thrive.